 Property and equipment and intangible assets subject to amortization are reviewed for impairment in accordance with ASC No. 360, "Accounting for the Impairment or Disposal of Long-Lived Assets," whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the future undiscounted cash flows expected to be generated by the assets.
-If such assets are considered to be impaired, the impairment to be recognized is measured by the assets.
+If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.

 Intangible assets acquired in a business combination are recorded at fair value at the date of acquisition.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortization and any accumulated impairment losses.
 The useful lives of intangible assets are assessed to be either finite or indefinite.
-Intangible assets that are not considered to have an indefinite useful lives in estimated useful lives, which range from 5 to 7 years.
+Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives, which range from 5 to 7 years.
 Some of the acquired customer arrangements are amortized over their estimated useful lives in proportion to the economic benefits realized.
 This accounting policy results in accelerated amortization of such customer arrangements as compared to the straight-line method.
 All other intangible assets are amortized over their estimated useful lives on a straight-line basis.

-During 2013, 2014 and 2015, no impairment losses were recorded.
+During 2014, 2015 and 2016, no impairment losses were recorded.